Illuzionz-Studios/Docs/docs/spigot-plugins/custom-tab/configuration.md

 each element is represented.
 It has the same pagniation features for multiple pages and the ability to specify a title to display at the top.
 They are defined the same as tab columns except with some extra options and the text is done differently.

+Online Player Tab Lists can have a [requirement](#requirement) option which will filter players in that list.

+You can set an Online Player Tab List for multiple columns and the players will span across those columns.
+Make sure to set the `page.enabled` option for the list to `false` to avoid it trying to change page.

 ``` yaml title="lists/list.yml"
 # Id of this column for referencing it
 name: "online_list"